csnizik/gapbeater/README.md

   - If there's a 5♥ to the left of a gap, only the 6♥ can fill that gap
   - If there's a 2♠ to the left of a gap, only the 3♠ can fill that gap
 - **Unplayable Gaps**:
-  - Gaps in the first position of any row (no card to the left)
   - Gaps immediately to the right of a King (no card higher than King)
   - Gaps immediately to the right of another gap

 ### Special Rules

-- **Starting Sequences**: The only way to start a sequence is by placing a 2 in the first position of any row
+- **Starting Sequences**: The only way to start a sequence is by placing a 2 in the first position of any row.
+The first position in a row is the only position that doesn't require a lower card to its left.
-- **Immutable Sequences**: Once a 2 is correctly placed in the first position, it and any subsequent correctly placed cards in sequence (2, 3, 4... of same suit) become locked and cannot be moved, even during reshuffles
+- **Immutable Sequences**: Once a 2 is correctly placed in the first position, it and any subsequent correctly placed same-suit cards in sequence (2, 3, 4... of same suit) become locked and cannot be moved, even during reshuffles.
 - **Maximum Moves**: At any given time, there are at most 4 legal moves available (one per gap)

 ### Reshuffle Mechanism

 - When no legal moves remain, all cards except correctly placed sequences are collected
+- Correctly placed cards remain immutable sequences and are not included in any reshuffles
-- These cards are shuffled and redistributed to the empty positions
+- The reshuffled cards are randomly redistributed to the empty positions
 - The 4 gaps are also shuffled and randomly placed among the redistributed cards
 - **Reshuffle Limit**: Maximum of 3 reshuffles per game
+- **Win Condition:** All 4 suits need to be arranged in rows, starting with the 2 and ending with the K; the last space in each row will be the gap.
+This is considered a win
 - **End Condition**: If no legal moves exist after the 3rd reshuffle, the game ends

 ## Strategic Approach

+The gapbeater app does not play the game, deal the cards or perform any randomization.
+It accepts input from the user, starting with the row positions in the initial deal of a game.
+With that information, it begins running simulations to find best possible moves.
+Assuming it does not achieve the win condition from the initial card positions, once the app has determined a best possible set of moves, it gives those to the player and allows the player to re-input the result of the first redeal (which doesn't affect any correctly placed sequences).
+The app continues this approach until either achieving a win condition or an end condition.
+After reaching either a win or non-winning end, the app then restarts the simulation, this time having foreknowledge of what each shuffle will look like.
+In its second phase, it can use this foreknowledge to improve upon its original strategy.

 ### Immediate Tactical Goals